November 8 – 10 from 9:30am-12:30pm ET

 Welcome Teaching Artists.
-We are thrilled to have this opportunity to work with you as part of Maryland State Arts Council’s Creative Aging Training initiative made possible by a grant provided by the National Assembly of State Arts Agencies in partnership with Aroha Philanthropies.
+We hope you enjoyed this training as part of Maryland State Arts Council’s Creative Aging Training initiative made possible by a grant provided by the National Assembly of State Arts Agencies in partnership with E.A.
+Michelson Philathropy.

 What you need to know:

-- All presentation decks will be made available for your convenience
+- All post-training resources are available for your convenience

 Training Description | Trainer Bios | Participation Guidelines